 |Fall Event Chair||Ansley Plattfirstname.lastname@example.org|

-EJF will host the 32nd Annual Equal Justice Foundation Auction featuring both a silent and live auction over Alumni Weekend on March 18, 2017 from 6:30 p.m. to 10:00 p.m. at The Foundry in Downtown Athens.
+EJF will host the 33rd Annual Equal Justice Foundation Auction featuring both a silent and live auction over Alumni/Alumnae Weekend on March 24, 2018 from 6:30 p.m. to 10:00 p.m. at The Foundry at Graduate Athens.
 Previous auctions have included weekend getaways, bar prep courses, concert tickets and professor packages.
-All proceeds go towards funding fellowships for Georgia Law students taking unpaid public interest jobs.
+All proceeds go towards funding fellowships for School of Law students taking unpaid public interest jobs.
 Join us to enjoy a wonderful evening in support of public interest law!

 We would like to invite all our Georgia Law alumni to attend this event and help support the Equal Justice Foundation.
 If you are interested in donating an item for the silent auction, please contact the EJF Auction chairs